Construction & Property

 FLEGT licensing

 Timber imported under a valid FLEGT licence (Forest Law Enforcement, Governance and Trade) is automatically accepted as having satisfied the UKTR due diligence requirement.
-FLEGT licences are issued by partner countries that have signed a Voluntary Partnership Agreement with the EU, confirming that the timber has been legally harvested and exported in accordance with that country's laws.
+For the GB market, FLEGT licences are recognised under the UK FLEGT Regulation and are issued by countries that have implemented a Voluntary Partnership Agreement with the UK - currently only Indonesia.
+A licence issued under an EU VPA does not, of itself, validate timber for the GB market.

 If your construction timber is accompanied by a valid FLEGT licence, you do not need to carry out a separate risk assessment for that consignment.
 However, you must still retain the FLEGT licence documentation as part of your records.